 • EHS-D continues to pass out six different pamphlets related to storm water, a bookmark, and a storm water mouse pad at all training events, orientations, and other various campus events.
 This packet provides general storm water awareness to the campus with additional tips on how to handle household hazardous waste and pet waste as well as information on fertilizers, pesticides, paints, and vehicle maintenance.
 One of the pamphlets is passed out to contractors titled "Storm Water: A Shared Responsibility" which provides a brief overview of how storm water is discharged from campus and some best management practices for the various types of contractors (food services, custodial services, construction contractors, etc.) to use while working on campus.
-During the past year, beginning March 11, 2020, there have been no new employee orientation or other campus events on the Dearborn campus due to the Covid-19 Pandemic.
+During this reporting period, there were no new employee orientation or other campus events on the Dearborn campus due to the Covid-19 Pandemic.

-- EHS-F supplies storm water education bookmarks to the campus bookstore, library, and information desks on campus.
-Additionally, bookmarks were distributed at various gatherings where EHS-F had a table promoting environmental health and occupational safety.
-An estimated 75 100 bookmarks/flyers given away at various events.
-Storm water informational mouse pads are utilized in select computer labs and other spaces on campus and are replaced when requested or on an as-needed basis. - EHS-F maintains and updates a bulletin board in the Facilities & Operations common break area within the Hubbard Building to promote aspects of storm water management/BMPs.
+- EHS-F maintains and updates a bulletin board in the Facilities & Operations common break area within the Hubbard Building to promote aspects of storm water management/BMPs.
 Additionally, a display case is located at the Harrison Parking ramp in the center of campus near a high traffic/pedestrian walkway.
-Storm water information is displayed in this location with an overall theme of "Healthy Planet, Healthy People." - EHS-F posts a Storm Water Reference Sheet for Contractors on the EHS-F website as a tool to educate contractors and project managers about storm water management and the protection of drains and surface water. - At UMF, the campus community is instructed through trainings, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
+Storm water information is displayed in this location with an overall theme of "Healthy Planet, Healthy People." - EHS-F posts a Storm Water Reference Sheet for Contractors on the EHS-F website as a tool to educate contractors and project managers about storm water management and the protection of drains and surface water. - At UMF, the campus community is instructed through trainings, posters, signage, websites, display boards, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
 Additionally, individuals are instructed to always attempt to protect nearby drains if a material is spilled in the area if it is safe to do so.